 Since the addition to KCSIE Part 3 around online checks, we have created a 'Social Media Policy', which is thoroughly discussed with all candidates during registration.
 This provides clear advice, guidance and expectations around candidates use and management of social media and online activity.
-These expectations are reinforced in our Supply Rules.
+These expectations are reinforced in our 'Supply Rules' (Code of Conduct for Supply Staff).